Ourtown for Teens

 , Youth Programs Director, for more information.

-A special THANK YOU to Legacy Termite and Pest Control for your generous sponsorship of Ourtown for Teens 2013!
+A special THANK YOU to Legacy Termite and Pest Control, and to an anonymous donor, for your generous sponsorship of Ourtown for Teens 2014!

 We also want to thank the following people, without whose support Ourtown would not be possible: